Suriya: Career resurgence and critical acclaim (2020–present)

 In 2022, Suriya's first film was Etharkkum Thunindhavan, also known under the initialism ET.
 The film, which was directed by Pandiraj and produced by Kalanithi Maran under Sun Pictures, featured him opposite Priyanka Mohan.
 It released to mixed reviews.
-He also dubbed for himself in Telugu.
 The film was a moderate box office success.
 Following this, he appeared in a cameo as Rolex, a drug lord in Lokesh Kanagaraj's Vikram.
 Haricharan Pudipeddi stated: "Suriya's brief but powerful cameo is just the high one needs as you step out of Vikram".
 The film became one of the highest grossing Tamil films of all time.
 He also had a cameo appearance in R. Madhavan's Rocketry: The Nambi Effect.
 After the release of Etharkkum Thunindhavan, Suriya started work on Bala's Vanangaan.
 However, in December 2022, it was confirmed that he left the project due to differences with the director.
 Suriya's other productions in 2022 were Oh My Dog and Viruman.

-With no film release in 2023, Suriya's first appearance in 2024 was a cameo in the Hindi remake of Soorarai Pottru titled Sarfira, an own production with Akshay Kumar in the lead.
+With no film release in 2023, Suriya's first appearance in 2024 was a cameo in Sarfira, the Hindi remake of Soorarai Pottru which he co-produced with Akshay Kumar in the lead.
 He then appeared in Siva's big budget film Kanguva (2024).
 The film was produced jointly by Studio Green and UV Creations, and was released to negative reviews.
 He played dual roles of a bounty hunter and a tribal chieftain opposite Disha Patani.
 The film was a box office failure.
 Latha Srinivasan stated, "Suriya is the heart and soul of Kanguva, but the film just doesn't do justice to his performance and commitment."

-In 2025, Suriya played an orphan raised by a gangster opposite Pooja Hegde in Karthik Subbaraj's Retro.
+In 2025, Suriya played an orphan raised by a gangster in Karthik Subbaraj's Retro, appearing alongside Pooja Hegde.
 The film was co-produced by Suriya and Stone Bench Films, and opened to positive reviews from critics.
 Avinash Ramachandran noted, "Suriya’s brilliant turn as Paari anchors the film.
 The director's vision allows him to deliver a performance that hasn’t come to the fore in a while."
 The film had the best opening of his career and went on to become a commercial success.

-Suriya will next appear in RJ Balaji's Karuppu produced by Dream Warrior Pictures, and in Venky Atluri's Suriya 46.
+His first release in 2026 was Karuppu, directed by RJ Balaji and produced by Dream Warrior Pictures.
+It opened to mixed to positive reviews upon release, and ended up becoming a major commercial success, becoming the highest-grossing film of his career and one of the highest-grossing Tamil films of all time.
+Following this, he appeared in Vishwanath & Sons, directed by Venky Atluri.
+He will next appear in Scene, directed by Jithu Madhavan.